Larantuka: History

 Briefly before 1600 Portuguese traders left Solor and settled in Larantuka.
-The traders were in conflict with the Dominicans in Solor, because they were more interested in trade than in Christianization.
+The traders conflicted with the Dominicans in Solor because they were more interested in trade than in Christianization.
 In 1613 the Dutch occupied Solor and the Dominicans moved to Larantuka, too.

 Larantuka was a nexus for the trade of sandalwood from Timor and became the Portuguese trading center of South East Indonesia.
 It was also a refuge for deserters of the Dutch East India Company (VOC).

 Two waves of immigration brought additional population.
 As the Dutch conquered Malacca in 1641, many Portuguese moved to Larantuka.
 Two villages, Wureh and Konga, accommodated the new arrivals.
 As the Dutch attacked Makassar in 1660, most of the Portuguese from there also came to Larantuka.

-The Portuguese took indigenous wives, but they always wrote down the Portuguese ancestry.
+The Portuguese took indigenous wives, but they always wrote down their Portuguese ancestry.
 This new population group was called Topasses, but they called themselves Larantuqueiros (inhabitants of Larantuka).
 The Dutch called them also Zwarte Portugeesen ("black Portuguese").

-The Larantuqueiros turned out a loose, but mighty power in the region, which influence reached far beyond the settlement.
-The core cell was the federation of Larantuka, Wureh and Konga.
-Theoretically they were subordinated to Portugal.
+The Larantuqueiros turned out a loose, but mighty power in the region, whose influence reached far beyond the settlement.
+The core cell was the federation of Larantuka, Wureh, and Konga.
+Theoretically, they were subordinated to Portugal.
 But in practice they were free.
 They had no Portuguese administration and they did not pay taxes.
-Letters of the Lisbon government were ignored.
+Letters from the Lisbon government were ignored.
 For long years there was a bloody struggle for power between the families da Costa and de Hornay.
-At the end they shared the power.
+In the end, they shared the power.

 The Larantuqueiros made "alliances" with the indigenous people of Flores and Timor.
 They followed a certain strategy; the most notable raja was converted to Catholicism by military pressure.
 He had to take an oath of allegiance to the king of Portugal and thereon the title Dom was granted to him.
-The raja was allowed to rule his folk autonomously, but in war he had to supply auxiliary forces.
+The raja was allowed to rule his folk autonomously, but in war, he had to supply auxiliary forces.

 The Larantuqueiros were the rulers and established Portuguese as the official language to distance themselves from the natives.
 The language of commerce was the Malay language, which was understood on the surrounding islands.